Coffee: Preprocessing

 Coffee berries are traditionally selectively picked by hand, which is labor-intensive as it involves the selection of only the berries at the peak of ripeness.
 More commonly, crops are strip picked, where all berries are harvested simultaneously regardless of ripeness by person or machine.
 After picking, green coffee is processed by one of two types of method—a dry process method which is often simpler and less labor-intensive, and a wet process method, which incorporates batch fermentation, uses larger amounts of water in the process, and often yields a milder coffee.

 Then they are sorted by ripeness and color, and most often the flesh of the berry is removed, usually by machine, and the seeds are fermented to remove the slimy layer of mucilage still present on the seed.
 When the fermentation is finished, the seeds are washed with large quantities of fresh water to remove the fermentation residue, which generates massive amounts of coffee wastewater.
 Finally, the seeds are dried.

-The best (but least used) method of drying coffee is using drying tables.
+Using drying tables produces the most uniform effect with less fermentation.
 In this method, the pulped and fermented coffee is spread thinly on raised beds, which allows the air to pass on all sides of the coffee, and then the coffee is mixed by hand.
-Drying is more uniform, and fermentation is less likely.
-Most African coffee is dried in this manner, and certain coffee farms around the world are starting to use this traditional method.
+It is not done very often; most African coffee is dried in this manner, and in the early 20th century a few coffee farms around the world were starting to use this method.
 Next, the coffee is sorted, and labeled as green coffee.
 Some companies use cylinders to pump in heated air to dry the coffee seeds, though this is generally in places where the humidity is very high.